Tag Archives: winter riding

 1. Plan Ahead: Know your equipment, your ability, and the area you are riding, and prepare accordingly.
 Strive to be self-sufficient: keep your equipment in good repair and carry necessary supplies for changes in weather or other conditions.

-2. Let People Know: Make sure there’s at least one other person who knows where you’re headed, when and where you left, and when you’re hoping to return.
+2. Let People Know: Make sure there’s at least one other person who knows where you’re headed when you plan to start, and when you hope to return.
 Things can happen on the trail; someone must know where you might be if something goes wrong.

 3. Ride Open Trails: Respect trail and road closures — ask a land manager for clarification if you are uncertain about the status of a trail.
 Do not trespass on private land.
 Obtain permits or other authorization as required.
-Be aware that bicycles are not permitted in areas protected as state or federal Wilderness.
+Be aware that bicycles are prohibited in areas protected as state or federal Wilderness.
 This means you guessed it; check ahead of time!

 While Riding